Everything You Need To Know About Online Dermatologists

 Advertisement

-Companies like Apostrophe and Curology have also innovated in the space, modernizing traditional telemedicine into a more affordable way to treat conditions like acne and rosacea without insurance premiums or copays.
+Companies such as Dermatica have also innovated in the space, modernising traditional telemedicine into a more affordable way to treat conditions like acne and rosacea without insurance premiums or copays.
 You can simply start an account any time via their websites and answer a series of questions and upload photos of your face, after which medical professionals will recommend an appropriate treatment plan, including topical medications typically only available with a prescription.

 How are online dermatologists different from making an appointment in person?